 Donald and Melania

 Riteish and Genelia, tied the knot on February 3, 2012.
 Riteish Deshmukh is a Maharashtrian Hindu, while Genelia D'souza is a Mangalorean Catholic.
-Their wedding saw a beautiful amalgamation of both the traditions right from the pre-wedding bash to the wedding ceremony itself.
+Their wedding saw a beautiful amalgamation of both the traditions right from the pre-wedding bash to the ceremony itself.
 Riteish and Genelia's marriage is one of the best examples of a perfect inter-faith love marriage, where both the families gave equal respect to each other's traditions and rituals.

 The Deshmukhs reciprocated the D'Souza's appreciation of their culture by indulging enthusiastically in a Christian wedding that was held at St. Ann's Roman Catholic Church, in Bandra.
-Genelia wore a white wedding gown.
+Genelia wore a white gown.
 Holding a bouquet of traditional white roses, she walked down the aisle with her dad, as Riteish, looking dapper in a bow-tie suit, waited for his beautiful bride at the altar.
-The couple exchanged vows and their wedding was solemnised by the catholic priest.
+The couple exchanged vows and their marriage was solemnised by the catholic priest.

 The Christian wedding was infused with cultural elements, including celebrative dances.
-After the wedding ceremony, there was a small reception where the newlyweds cut the traditional multi-tier white wedding cake.
+After the ceremony, there was a small reception where the newlyweds cut the traditional multi-tier white cake.
 Towards the end, friends lifted the couple on chairs and carried them around dancing to the tunes of English melodies.